Docs / Device Manual

 Download axis map (PDF)

 CollarID Mk II is in active development.
-This section is the canonical list of features that are partial, not yet shipped, or constrained to a specific configuration.
-Items are removed as they ship.
+This is the canonical list of features that are partial, not yet shipped, or configuration-constrained.

 Current scope

-CollarID is actively co-developed with researchers whose deployment schedules carry a wide variety of unique constraints.
-The most reliable path is to share your intended schedule with the CollarID team so we can validate it in the lab first.
-This catches edge cases the configurator's own validation doesn't yet cover and avoids surprises in the field.
+Working with the team.
+CollarID is co-developed with researchers whose deployments carry unique constraints.
+Share your intended schedule with us so we can validate it in the lab first — it catches edge cases the configurator’s own validation doesn’t yet cover.

 Troubleshooting

 The SD card scan is failing.
-Power off, remove the card, reformat it as exFAT, re-insert, and power back on.
-If the loop continues with a known-good freshly formatted card, contact the developers.
+Power off, remove the card, reformat as exFAT, re-insert, and power on.
+If it continues with a known-good freshly formatted card, contact the team.

 The status LED is flashing red

 Hardware fault.
-Power off the device and contact the developers with the serial number and a description of when the red flash appeared.
+Power off and contact the team with the serial number and when the red flash appeared.

 BLE doesn’t appear in the configurator

-Charge LEDs don't light up when I plug in USB-C
+Charge LEDs don’t light when I plug in USB-C

-The schedule commits when the steady-blue LED turns off, ~10 seconds after you disconnect.
-If you closed the configurator before that or lost BLE connection mid-edit, reconnect and re-apply your changes.
+The schedule commits when the steady-cyan LED turns off, ~10 s after you disconnect.
+If you closed the configurator or lost BLE mid-edit, reconnect and re-apply.
 The card-resident schedule is the source of truth.